 The Windows 10 Update Assistant is not giving you an ISO file, but if you just want to update your computer to Windows 10 in a similar fashion, then you can get the Update Assistant for that as well.
 Everyone loves using ISO files, but many of those people might use ISO’s because they aren’t aware of the Update Assistant.
 You can use this small file called the Update Assistant on a computer that is either running on Windows 10 already so you update to newer versions, or on a machine that isn’t running Windows 10 yet.
 So basically there are not many reasons out there to bother with the ISO file since you have this wonderful tool that only takes about 5 megabytes to download and then it runs through the Windows 10 update for you.
 All you need to do is install the Windows 10 Update Assistant on the same computer that you want to be running Windows 10 on, and the rest is history.

-As soon as you have changed the permissions, the installation begins.
-Wait until the update completes and then click on the “Exit” button when you get the message thanking you “for updating to the latest versions of Windows 10.”
-Notice the part where it says “latest version of Windows 10” because that’s what you’ll be getting.
+7. As soon as you have changed the permissions, the installation begins.
+Wait until the update completes and then click on the Exit button when you get the message that says thank you for updating to the latest versions of Windows 10.
+Notice the part where it says latest version of Windows 10 because that’s what you’ll be getting.
 As of today, that means this method installs the Creators Update for you.